Deathstalker (1983 film): Deathstalker (2025)

-In March 2024, it was announced that a Deathstalker reboot was in the works from Canadian director Steven Kostanski, with veteran action star Daniel Bernhardt taking over the titular role.
-Berserker Gang, a genre film company co-founded by musician Saul "Slash" Hudson, is a partner in the production.
-A crowdfunding campaign launched on March 1, 2024, on Kickstarter to bring in additional financing.
-By May, filming had begun in Canada.
+In March 2024, it was announced that a Deathstalker reboot was in the works from Canadian director Steven Kostanski, with veteran action star Daniel Bernhardt taking over the title role.
+Berserker Gang, a genre film company co-founded by musician Saul "Slash" Hudson, was a partner in the production.
+A crowdfunding campaign launched concurrently on Kickstarter to bring in additional financing.
+The film received its world premiere at the 2025 Locarno Festival in Switzerland.